Atuloli01/dark-light-Mode/README.md

-it is the  code where it will accept the invite from linkedin upto 5 invites at a time using console
+Linkedin BOt : it is the  code where it will accept the invite from linkedin upto 5 invites at a time using console

 Array.from(